-^{} Recommended Minimum Average Team Evolutions: The recommended minimum total cross-team character Evolutions that should be in play before this Threat is considered a "normal" challenge for the players.
-This is very much still a work in progress that requires extensive playtesting.
+- Recommended Minimum Average Team Evolutions: The recommended minimum total cross-team character Evolutions that should be in play before this Threat is considered a "normal" challenge for the players.
+This is very much still a work in progress that requires extensive playtesting. - Defeat Conditions: The number of defeat conditions that must be determined when designing this Threat.